Yash-Pratapwar/AdFluencer/README.md

 ## About

-It is an online Influencer Marketing Platform (service-based business model).
-It helps to connect small-scale and medium scale business owners with influencers, so that the influencers can advertise their products.
+This is an internet-based Influencer Marketing Platform that utilizes a recommendation system powered by machine learning model, which I personally developed.
+The system suggests appropriate Influencers to Advertisers according to their specific areas of interest.

 ## Minimum Requirements